shanezahra99/woven_coding_test_2025/README.md

 ## Scalability
 1. Additional spaces on the board and players can be added to this game.

+## Future improvements
+1. Add ability to simulate and Play the game with inputs for each player.
+2. Add ability to create new spaces and add additional players from within the game

 ## Woven coding test